A man writing on a notebook

 Laundry

-Laundry in van life is time-consuming – it could take up an entire morning or afternoon.
+Laundry in a van is usually time-consuming—it could take up an entire morning or afternoon.
 Plan it around your trips into town or campgrounds.

 If you do not want to pay for laundromats, try this laundry idea: